 The Electricity Authority is an independent Crown entity, established under the Electricity Industry Act 2010, responsible for providing independent governance and regulation of the electricity industry and oversees the operation of the electricity system and market.
 The Authority’s regulatory function is achieved primarily through developing and enforcing the Electricity Industry Participation Code 2010.

-Energy Safety (ES) is the part of the Ministry of Economic Development that monitors public safety in the supply and use of electricity and gas.
-ES is committed to ensuring that its accident investigation, energy appliance safety framework, and compliance and enforcement responsibilities under the Electricity Act 1992 and Gas Act 1992, are appropriate and effective, and co-ordinated with other health and safety agencies.
+Energy Safety is part of WorkSafe, and monitors public safety in the supply and use of electricity and gas.
+Energy Safety is committed to ensuring that its accident investigation, energy appliance safety framework, and compliance and enforcement responsibilities under the Electricity Act 1992 and Gas Act 1992, are appropriate and effective, and co-ordinated with other health and safety agencies.

 The Energy Efficiency and Conservation Authority (EECA) is a Crown entity that encourages, supports and promotes energy efficiency, energy conservation, and the use of renewable sources of energy.
 EECA sets and monitors minimum energy performance standards and mandatory energy rating labels for a range of products including vehicles.